Skip to Content

 Operating Hours: 10AM-6PM, daily

-What to Order: Cakes
+What They Offer: Cakes

-11. Gelarto Rosa
+15. Gelarto Rosa

 Making rose-shaped gelato at Gelarto Rosa in Budapest, Hungary

 And there you have it!
 The perfect St. Stephen’s Basilica shot.
-It may be touristy and cliched but who cares?
+It may be touristy and cliched, but who cares?
 It’s gelato, it’s pretty, and it tastes damn good.

 Rose-shaped gelato in front of St. Stephen's Basilica in Budapest